imanuelr/sch3lp.github.io/_posts/2015-01-22-how-to-run-a-responsibility-process-retrospective.md

 Explain the concept of Team Responsibility, which you sort of hinted at already in the previous section.
 This time make it really explicit that it's you as a team that also can move through the different phases.

 Again, [pick one](http://plans-for-retrospectives.com/?id=14-15-16-17-23-34-40-44-45-53-57-60-67-71-77-83-92).
-If you're like me, you're going to want to choose one that give you, the facilitator, feedback on how you ran your retro and how they felt during.
+If you're like me, you're going to want to choose one that gives you, the facilitator, feedback on how you ran your retro and how they felt during.

+## Closing notes

+GL HF out there!

+Oh, and I welcome questions, remarks, or any other kind of feedback in the comment section.